SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ## Multiline Log Support

-By default, we use a regex that matches the first line of multiline logs that start with dates in the following format: `2019-11-17 07:14:12`.
+For logs in Docker format by default, we use a regex that matches the first line of multiline logs that start with dates in the following format: `2019-11-17 07:14:12`.

 If your logs have a different date format you can provide a custom regex to detect